felixleopoldo/benchpress/docs/source/module_add.rst

 While the data sampling procedure depends on the model to sample from, in most cases we are interested in drawing IID samples.
 The :ref:`iid` module is a generic module to sample data from many different models.
 So for sampling IID data, the preferred way is to alter the :ref:`iid` module.

-However, for implementational reasons, as some sampling functions also takes additional arguments it is sometimes easier to create a new module (as in the case of sampling from data from a SEM using gCastle, see :ref:`gcastle_iidsim` ).
+However, for implementational reasons, as some sampling functions also takes additional arguments it is sometimes easier to create a new module (as in the case of sampling from data from a SEM using `gCastle <https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle>`_, see :ref:`gcastle_iidsim` ).

 To do so, the best way to get started is to copy the template module `new_data <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_data>`__ as

 .. prompt:: bash